Range Angle Response

 Dependencies

-The size of the FFT used to process decrypted signals in the range is set as Auto
+The size of the FFT used to process decrypted signals in the range is given as Auto or Property.

 -